 “This is NOT indirect access.
 This is third party access tax.
 Even in the “new” model, a PO triggered by Salesforce CRM is taxable but the same PO triggered by Callidus isn’t.
 The tax applies only to third-party product access.
 An indirect SAP product access is exempt.

 This is a tax on third-party software.
 It has nothing to do with business value.
 It’s anti-competitive and will only make customers’ SAP estate radio-active.”

 Ahmed is 100% correct in this observation.
-And his labeling of the SAP estate as “radioactive” is a contribution to the framework of interpretation of indirect access.
+And his labeling of the SAP estate as “radioactive” contributes to the framework of interpretation of indirect access.

-SAP is using the new applications like IoT and CRM to posit that this creates a new issue of applications accessing their systems, but that is a smokescreen.
+SAP uses new applications like IoT and CRM to posit that this creates a new issue of applications accessing their systems, but that is a smokescreen.
 This is designed to trick people who are not technologists as to the reason for coming up with the falsely repurposed term indirect access.
 Indirect access has a specific definition, which we covered in this article.

 The Definition by SAP?